torchnyu/blog/_posts/2020-02-26-learning-languages.md

 irredeemable, you don't really know the language.

 Bjarne Stroustrup famously said: "There are only two kinds of
-languages: the ones people complain about and the ones nobody uses" Use a language, find something to complain about.
+languages: the ones people complain about and the ones nobody uses."
+Use a language, find something to complain about.

 Critiquing a language gets easier as you know more languages.
 You can